-The Downtown Zones streamline permitting for development with clear form-based standards to promote high-quality development and reduced parking standards through the utilization of public parking and an in-lieu fee program.
+The Downtown Zones streamline permitting for development with clear form-based standards to promote high-quality development and reduced parking standards through the utilization of centralized public parking facilities and an in-lieu fee program.
 The Downtown Core (DT-C) zone, Downtown General (DT-G) zone, and Downtown Edge (DT-E) zone all maintain flexible setback requirements and height bonuses with development agreements or Special Use Permits.
-In the DT-E zone, all residential uses are permitted by right.
-In the DT-C and DT-G zones, multifamily residential uses, live/work units, and home businesses are permitted by right.
+In the DT-E zone, all residential uses are permitted.
+In the DT-C and DT-G zones, multifamily residential uses, live/work units, and home businesses are permitted.